Study MaterialsImportant QuestionsSocialism in Europe and the Russian Revolution Class 9 Important Questions History Chapter 2

 Answer:

-They were the group of people who were against the Bolshevik Revolution.
-They started a civil war.
-They were supported by the French, American, British and the Japanese troops as these countries were worried about the growth of socialism in Russia.
+They were groups against the Bolshevik Revolution and started a civil war.
+They were supported by the French, American, British, and Japanese troops, as these countries were worried about the growth of socialism in Russia.

 What was the basic idea of socialism?